gkorpal/gkorpal.github.io/_drafts/fedora.md

 Now a days there are many emerging comeptitors like Manjaro and Solus competing with Ubuntu and its forks for the non-technical users.
 I was introduced to linux as a non-techincal user in 2006 when I ran Ubuntu in a virtual box on my Windows XP desktop PC, thanks to the free CD I got with the PC World magazine I had bought during summer vacations.
 I have been using Ubuntu-based distros (I replaced Windows 7 with Lubuntu on my Netbook) since Windows XP died in 2014, and it has been a nice journey.
 Whenever I ran into some trouble, I just copy-pasted codes from some blog/forum and ignored issues as long as work got done.
 For example, I chose not to use WiFi over using Windows 8 when Realtek drivers were breaking on Ubuntu (had no idea it has to do something with Linux Kernel).
 But now since I have built my own PC for the first time, I have a much better knowledge of the hardware and find it difficult to just shrug shoulders as long as system boots.
 Theorefore, Ubuntu can no more fulfill my needs and I will have to move to a little less stable distro.

 The main use of my new PC is to write documents in LaTeX, hence I would really like to have easy access to the latest version of texlive and text-editor (like Vim, though you will always get some version of vim-minimal pre-installed).
 However, stable distros like Ubuntu LTS and openSUSE Leap tend to have outdated repositories of both of these and Ubuntu tries to mitigate this with untrusted PPAs, [unstable Snaps](https://jatan.blog/2020/05/02/ubuntu-snap-obsession-has-snapped-me-off-of-it/) and [useless Flatpaks](https://medium.com/@alex285/using-flatpak-vim-from-flathub-d876faa00d5b).
 Moreover, compiling them from sources can be a bit tricky (eg:  installing [TexLive](https://tex.stackexchange.com/q/1092/73743) and [Vim](https://vi.stackexchange.com/q/10817/30343)).
 Hence I felt the need to migrate to a distro which can give **easy access to latest version of these programs**.
 But I don't have enough time and knowledge to be able to maintain the stability and security of rolling-release distros like Arch, openSUSE TW and Gentoo.
-Therefore, since I don't need any proprietary drivers for my PC, I decided to take a middle ground and move to the [pseudo-rolling/stable-release distro](https://www.reddit.com/r/linux/comments/96dlhy/why_fedora_does_not_market_it_self_as_rolling/e40fhtu/) Fedora (13 month life cycle, new release every 6 months) which is the upstream source of the commercial Red Hat Enterprise Linux distribution.
+Therefore, since I don't need any proprietary drivers for my PC, I decided to take a middle ground and move to the [pseudo-rolling/stable-release distro](https://www.reddit.com/r/linux/comments/96dlhy/why_fedora_does_not_market_it_self_as_rolling/e40fhtu/) **Fedora** (13 month life cycle, new release every 6 months) which is the upstream source of the commercial Red Hat Enterprise Linux distribution.
 Another reason for choosing Fedora was that its community is more knowledgebable (RedHat is [one of the biggest contributer](https://www.redhat.com/en/blog/red-hat-leads-open-source-contributions-to-kernel) to Linux kernel) and the [bugs](https://docs.fedoraproject.org/en-US/quick-docs/howto-file-a-bug/) acutally get resolved (for Ubuntu there can exist an year old bugs like the [initramfs bug](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1835660) with temporary solution in forums).
 One bug that has followed me in Ubuntu and Linux Mint is the momentary blackout of screen when some pop-up menu opens in applications like Google Chrome and TexMaker Settings, however I have no hope of it getting solved since there is this [similar three years old bug report](https://askubuntu.com/questions/911666/) in the forums.

-For the desktop environment I decided to go with Xfce because most of my programs use GTK (hence not KDE or LXQt), didn't want to waste RAM for customizability (hence not GNOME 3 or MATE which are resource heavy but still lack simple in-built customization options like desktop wallpaper slideshow) and needed stability (hence not Cinnamon which lacks proper documentation and bug resolving mechanism, eg: this an year old [zombie-windows bug](https://github.com/linuxmint/cinnamon/issues/8856) which requires restarting cinnamon to troubleshoot, moreover most appearance tweaks depend on themes and applets created by volunteers which are not guaranteed to be actively maintained).
-Cinnamon is an attempt to mimic Xfce while staying close to GNOME, however its lack of documentation puts me off.
+For the desktop environment I decided to go with **Xfce** because most of my applications use GTK (hence not KDE or LXQt), didn't want to waste RAM for customizability (hence not GNOME 3 or MATE which are resource heavy but still lack simple in-built customization options like desktop wallpaper slideshow) and needed stability (hence not Cinnamon which lacks proper documentation and bug resolving mechanism, eg: this an year old [zombie-windows bug](https://github.com/linuxmint/cinnamon/issues/8856) which requires restarting cinnamon to troubleshoot, moreover most appearance tweaks depend on themes and applets created by volunteers which are not guaranteed to be actively maintained).
+Cinnamon is an attempt to mimic Xfce while staying close to GNOME, however its lack of documentation ability to tweak easily is a big negative.

 I installed Fedora Xfce using [Server Netinstall](https://alt.fedoraproject.org/) instead of the official [Spins](https://spins.fedoraproject.org/en/cinnamon/) since they tend to be bloated and will have to install lots of updates afterwards.
-Fedora comes with Ubuntu's [LightDM display manager](https://github.com/canonical/lightdm) which manages the login screen, in the case of Xfce Fedora uses the Xubuntu's [LightDM GTK+ Greeter](https://github.com/Xubuntu/lightdm-gtk-greeter).
+Fedora comes with Ubuntu's [LightDM display manager](https://github.com/canonical/lightdm) which manages the login screen, in the case of Xfce Fedora uses the **Xubuntu's [LightDM GTK+ Greeter](https://github.com/Xubuntu/lightdm-gtk-greeter)**.

 # Differences between Ubuntu and Fedora

 Most of my Linux experience is based on Ubuntu.
-Following are some differences:
+Following are some differences that I experienced:

 ## Administrator vs. User